CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

 1. Reboot the switch into ONIE and select **Install OS**.
 1. A discovery process starts automatically, searching for the OS to install.
 Stop the ONIE discovery by running:

-       onie-stop
+       $ onie-stop
 1. Verify SMIBIOS parameters by running:

-       dmidecode -t1 -t2 | grep "Product Name"
+       $ dmidecode -t1 -t2 | grep "Product Name"
        Product Name: MSN2700
        Product Name: VMOD0001

-If the output is like the example below, please contact Mellanox Support to correct the settings.

-    Product Name: Mellanox switch
-    Product Name: Mellanox x86 SFF board

 ### Install Using the RJ-45 Console

 1. Connect the host PC to the console (RJ-45) port of the switch system using the supplied cable.

+   {{%notice info%}}

-   Make sure to connect to the console RJ-45 port of the switch and not to the MGT port.
+   Make sure to connect to the console RJ-45 port of the switch and not to the management port.

+   {{%/notice%}}

 2. Configure a serial terminal with the settings described below:

-   Baud Rate might be different based on BIOS/ONIE.
+   The baud rate might be different based on the BIOS or ONIE version.

    | Parameter | Setting |
    | --------- | ------- |